eyadgaran/SimpleML/README.md

 Data Management
 - Raw Datasets: The basic data block of (potentially) unformatted datasets.
 These datasets can be sourced from anywhere
-- Dataset Pipelines: The required transformation to turn unformatted data into what is expected to be seen in production
+- Dataset Pipelines: The required transformation to turn unformatted data into what is expected to be seen in production -- These pipelines are completely optional and only used in derived datasets
-- Dataset: The "production formatted" dataset
+- Datasets: The "production formatted" datasets

 Transformation
 - Pipelines: Transformation sequences to extract and process the dataset